All About Mice

-Scientifically, pet mice are called mud musculus domesticus aka "fancy mice".
+Scientifically, pet mice are called Mus musculus domesticus, also known as "fancy mice."
 They are easily distinguished from wild mice due to their amazing variety of colours, shiny coats, longer bodies and varying eye colours.
-Fancy mice can be white, black, brown, brindle, spotted, grey, gold, roan, ginger, or even multi-tonal, with black or pink eyes.
+Fancy mice can be white, black, brown, brindle, spotted, grey, gold, roan, ginger or even multi-tonal, with black or pink eyes.

 You do not need to have any experience owning pets to have a mouse as they are a great pet for responsibility, don't take up as much space as a hamster and can provide hours of fun company.
 Mice are suitable for people who are looking for a pet that is easy to care for, very active and will give them hours of joy.

-You can get mice from lots of pet shops, especially very large ones or more typically for smaller chain stores.
-They are available all over the world.
+You can get mice from lots of pet shops, especially very large ones or, more typically, from smaller chain stores.
+You can also seek out a breeder or an animal shelter.
+Pet mice are available all over the world.

 Pet shops are the most obvious place to get mice from.
-Make sure you select one with a good reputation, that has a lot of knowledge and that breed their mice kindly without inbreeding or keeping them in cruelty.
-Always ask questions and if something doesn't feel right, don't buy them.
+Make sure you select one with a good reputation that has a lot of knowledge and that breeds its mice kindly without inbreeding or keeping them in cruelty.
+Always ask questions, and if something doesn't feel right, don't buy them.
 Often many pet shops sell sickly, inbred and overbred mice.
-Some are incorrectly sexed, have behavioural problems, are unwell or severely inbred which can cause a lot of issues as time goes on.
+Some are incorrectly sexed, have behavioural problems, are unwell or severely inbred, which can cause a lot of issues as time goes on.

-Animal shelters are a good place to get mice, many have them looking for good new homes and the mice there are in desperate need of a forever home.
-It's not very common you will have one with serious health problems as only good quality animals are suitable for rehoming in shelters and the shelter will vet you out before handing them over anyway.
-Be warned that many of the mice in shelters could be anywhere from 2-12 months old or more and you are less likely to get a baby one.
+Animal shelters are a good place to get mice; many have them looking for good new homes, and the mice there are in desperate need of a forever home.
+It's not very common you will have a mouse with serious health problems as only good-quality animals are suitable for rehoming in shelters, and the shelter will vet you out before handing them over anyway.
+Be warned that many of the mice in shelters could be anywhere from 2 to 12 months old or more and you are less likely to get a baby one.

 Your other options are tanks or bin cages.
 If you choose a bin cage please do lots of research beforehand to prevent injury to yourself or the mouse.
 They can be hard to build, but very good and a much cheaper option.
 All should have a mesh or holed lid the mouse cannot escape from with plenty of air circulation, should be kept out of direct sunlight or from heat sources and should be clean and fully secure.

 It is easier to handle a mouse than you might think.
-You can lift them easily by the root (closest part to the body) of the tail slipping a hand underneath to cup around them.
-Do not let go until they are calm and still to prevent them leaping from, or slipping through your hands.
-Mice do not usually bite but may do so if frightened and it is important to know if one were to bite you, you must not hit it, push it or let go of it as this will frighten the mouse further and make it harder to tame.
+You can lift them easily by the root (closest part to the body) of the tail, slipping a hand underneath to cup around them.
+Do not let go until they are calm and still to prevent them leaping from or slipping through your hands.
+Mice do not usually bite but may do so if frightened.
+If one were to bite you, you must not hit it, push it or let go of it as this will frighten the mouse further and make it harder to tame.

 As I mentioned before, you should not attempt to pull a mouse off of cage bars or if they are holding something as it can pull the skin off of their bones or cause them serious distress and pain.